-Underglazes are metallic ceramic oxide color mixtures which are applied to bisque or green ware and over which a transparent glaze is applied.
+Underglazes are ceramic stained ceramic compounds that are applied to bisque or green ware and over which a transparent glaze is normally applied.
 This method isolates the less durable colored glass from contact with food, drink and wear.
-Application is normally done by brush, but can also be done by spray, silk screening, dipping, etc. Different methods of application benefit when the underglaze has a medium tuned to that method.
+Application is normally done by brush, but can also be done by spray, silk screening, dipping, etc. Different methods of application benefit when the underglaze has a medium tuned to that method (e.g. underglazes for use with dipping overglazes need to be less glassy to permit water passage to the body underneath).
 Underglazes are often flocculated and gummed to have the best application properties.

 Is your underglaze forming a bond with the body?